How To Post About Holidays as a Brand on Social Media

 post about holidays as a brand on social media

 I’m going to level with you: I cringe a little when I see some brands try to co-opt a holiday for a social media post.
 It’s not that I dislike holidays (I’m not a monster!), it’s just that it feels lazy when holiday social media ideas are framed poorly or entirely irrelevant to their posts.
 People are bombarded with holiday posts from brands on social media and I don’t think anyone is sitting on pins and needles waiting to see how Cheez-It commemorates Arbor Day (Treez-It?
-You know they need that oft-overlooked lumberjack dollar!).
+Hopefully they’ll finally see the forest from the cheese and realize this idea is gold!).

 Here’s the thing though, while I personally dislike this practice philosophically, I also understand two incontrovertible facts: